ntnon/FIND-A-PEP/README.md

 - [X] Requests that takes too long will abort automagically
 - [X] Improved Scheduler, it now retrieves all data related to a search, neatly structured and ready for rendering

+v3.1
-- [ ] Create a rendering system that parses values from scheduler
+- [X] Create a rendering system that parses values from scheduler
 - [ ] deploy / host
 - [ ] create API functionality
 - [ ] proper error handling